PSUAN/devotee/devotee/README.md

 cargo run --example
 ```

-Then run desired one with
+Then run the desired one with
 ```
 cargo run --example <example_name>
 ```

+## License
+`devotee` is licensed under the MIT license.